200-Hour YOga Teacher Training at yoga Soup

 • History of the term “yoga,” the Om

-• Human Anatomy, Biomechanics, and Physiology Principles
+• Anatomy, Biomechanics and Physiology Principles

-• Hands on Assists
+• Asana, Workshopping Postures and Hands on Assists

 • Intro to Trauma-Informed Yoga